icu6t6/DevilsLAB/docs/README_START_HERE_T1_ENZO_v1-2.md

 “I can follow tutorials” to “I can design and reason about a complete system.”

 It focuses on:
-- Power architecture (Source/input rail → Regulated 5v logic rail → controller )
+- Power architecture (source/input rail → regulated 5V logic rail → controller)
 - Grounding strategy
 - GPIO planning
 - Modular firmware structure
 - Safe expansion paths
-- "In v1, the input rail is typically supplied by a 2-cell LiPo battyer but the firmware are power-source-agnostic."
+- In v1, the input rail is typically supplied by a 2-cell LiPo battery, but the firmware is power-source-agnostic.

 This is **not** a toy demo or copy‑paste project.